Career Timeline of Simone Biles: Major Achievements and Milestones

 2013: 2013 World Championships

-In 2014, Simone Biles became the individual all-around champion, balance beam champion and a member of the gold medal-winning United States team at the World Championships.
-She also secured a World silver medal on vault.
+In 2014, Simone Biles became the all-around champion, balance beam champion and was part of the gold medal winning United States team at the World Championships.
+She also won a silver medal on vault.

 2014: 2014 World Artistic Gymnastics Championships

-On September 17, 2014, Simone Biles was selected to compete at the World Artistic Gymnastics Championships in Nanning, China.
-She led the United States to its second consecutive world team championship and won her second consecutive world all-around title.
-She also won gold in the balance beam and floor exercise finals.
+In 2014, Simone Biles competed at the World Artistic Gymnastics Championships in Nanning, China.
+She led the United States to its second consecutive world team championship, and won her second consecutive world all-around title.
+She won the gold in the balance beam final and the gold in the floor exercise final.

 July 2015: Signed with Octagon sports agency

-In July 2015, Simone Biles signed with the Octagon sports agency.
+In July 2015, Simone Biles signed with the Octagon sports agency, which also markets fellow American gymnast Aly Raisman and Olympic swimmer Michael Phelps.

 On July 29, 2015, Simone Biles announced that she would turn professional and forfeit her NCAA eligibility to compete for UCLA.